The next logical step to make sausage is to get your spices measured and mixed together with your ground meat.

 Because this was a batch of fresh sausage, I did not have to measure and add any cure.

 This recipe called for cracked fennel, kosher salt, fine ground black pepper and red pepper flakes.
-You can see that all the spices are in bulk sized containers (much
+You can see that all the spices are in bulk sized containers (much cheaper to buy).

 All of the spice measurements were given by volume instead of weight, so I measured them out with standard teaspoons and tablespoons.